bergesinstitute/graf-method/book-5-unit-5.md

     Yo habría llegado más temprano si yo hubiera manejado más rápido.

-La suposición y el condicional son independientes, no tienen que ir en el mismo tiempo (es decir, podemos combinar los tipos 2 y 3):
+La suposición y el condicional son independientes, no tienen que ir en el mismo tiempo (es decir, podemos combinar los tipos 2 y 3).

+💂 The supposition and the conditional are independent, they do not have to go in the same tense (i.e., we can combine types 2 and 3).

 *Si yo hubiera manejado más rápido, Sara no estaría enojada conmigo ahora.*
 (If I had driven faster, Sara would not be mad at me now.)